sjml/dungen/docs/notes.md

 ## Tech Debt
 * Update CMakeLists.txt; get Linux building
 * set precompiled headers up in Visual Studio
-* handle newlines in next rendering?
+* handle newlines in text rendering?
+* figure out text extents ascender/descender issue
+* overusing the stretchy buffer right now; look for more chances to just use a static array
 * ResolveStyles() is super slow; see if there are some optimizations to be had
 * pull dimensions from central spot instead of `1024.0f`-ing all over the place
 * figure out why ScreenToWorld needs that multiplier at the end :-/